Education Opportunities

 Click here for more information & registration details

-Be Prepared: What Happens When a Person Living with Dementia Goes Missing - Haliburton
+Be Prepared: What Happens When a Person Living with Dementia Goes Missing - HALIBURTON

 The person with dementia you're supporting can become lost no matter how careful you are, and it's not always possible to predict when it might happen.
 In this workshop, you will learn about the “Finding Your Way Ontario” initiative which is all about learning how to live safely with dementia.
 There are ways to lower the chance of going missing, by recognizing the risk and by being proactive by planning ahead.